Postgres Imports

 ## Migration Options Overview

-PlanetScale Postgres provides four primary migration approaches to suit different business requirements, database sizes, and downtime tolerances:
+PlanetScale Postgres provides three primary migration approaches to suit different business requirements, database sizes, and downtime tolerances:

 <Columns cols={2}>